 More and more Americans are leaving big cities for the benefit of small(er) town life.
 The desire for bigger living spaces and the opportunity to take part in outdoor activities that cost less are key driving factors.
 City life is undoubtedly stressful — the sheer volume of people, energy, and bustle adds a layer of freneticism to everything — which is not for everyone.

 As a residential moving company, we’ve helped many clients settle into their new homes.
-Having said that, moving from a big city to a small town takes some time to get used to.
+Having said that, moving to a small town from a big city takes some time to get used to.
 Our tips can help with the transition.

 #1.
-Find the Best Neighborhood to Live in
+Find the Best Neighborhood to Live In

 One of many reasons why there’s been such an exodus of people moving from a big city to a small town is affordability.
 Lower costs of living and a higher quality of life are major draw cards.
 Reading blogs, news, reviews, and apartment listing websites can help you find the best and more affordable neighborhood for you.